hallh/elasticsearch-primary-balancer/README.md

 ### Credits

 This repo was originally cloned from [https://github.com/quasimik/medium-mcts](https://github.com/quasimik/medium-mcts) so I could borrow the MCTS implementation.
 The associated [Medium article](https://medium.com/@quasimik/implementing-monte-carlo-tree-search-in-node-js-5f07595104df) was also very helpful.
-Original inspiration for this tool is [Tempest](https://github.com/datarank/tempest), which does the shard-size balancing, but is pretty outdated now.
+Original inspiration for this tool is [Tempest](https://github.com/datarank/tempest), which does the shard-size balancing mentioned above, but it is pretty outdated now.

 ### Notes